 Here's a picture of the character (on the left) Bouchard means for reference:

 This theory seems particularly appealing to me.
 Louise isn't just a complex little girl — she is, both literally and emotionally, a cartoon.
 She's the wonderfully wicked villain of the piece.
-She engages in subversive acts that make it difficult to figure out whether we're supposed to interpret the setting of Bob's Burgers as a real-life-place (like Stars Hollow in Gilmore Girls, for example) or as the backdrop to a cartoon where violence and physicality has no effect (think, for example, of all the anvils falling on characters in Looney Tunes and them simply getting up again and shaking off the shock).
+She engages in subversive acts that make it difficult to figure out whether we're supposed to interpret the setting of Bob's Burgers as a real-life-place (like Stars Hollow in Gilmore Girls, for example) or as the backdrop to a cartoon where physicality has no effect (think, for example, of all the anvils falling on characters in Looney Tunes and them simply getting up again and shaking off the shock).

 So next time you check out Bob's Burgers, go right ahead and enjoy that overwhelming sense of self-satisfaction.
 You've let me rabbit on, you've given the issue paws for thought and now you understand the (rabbit)hole issue. #sorrynotsorry